Skip to Content

 • Turn off the garden lighting at night.

-3. Set up a Barrier
+3. Set Up A Barrier

 When setting up a barrier, consider using a mesh around our garden with holes smaller than a chicken wire, as frogs can also squeeze through.